haly7/halwm/laptop-notes.md

 	EndSection

 # 3. Installing goemon.sh
-goemon.sh is a simple shell script that I copied from the Arch wiki for sxiv, it starts sxiv in thu    mbnail mode, allowing me to browse through my directory easily without command line flags.
+goemon.sh is a simple shell script that I copied from the Arch wiki for sxiv, it starts sxiv in thumbnail mode, allowing me to browse through my directory easily without command line flags.

 sxiv-thumbnail.desktop makes it easier for your system to make  goemon.sh your default image viewer.